This article is a short introduction into programming Hadoop using Clojure language.

 using Clojure code.
 You can specify some parameters using command line options

-functions, input/output data conversion functions, etc.Besides these namespaces, there is also clojure-hadoop.imports
+reduce functions, input/output data conversion functions, etc.Besides these namespaces, there is also clojure-hadoop.imports namespace, that provides

 functions for importing of Hadoop's classes and interfaces, that makes developer's life